-My childhood was a bit bohemian - I was the youngest in my family and my Dad - who was a lawyer - wanted us to live as much as we could on the land - so we had a near self sufficient small holding.
-We all had involvement.. my jobs were hand rearing calves, milking our goats and helping in the kitchen garden and cooking.
+My childhood was a bit bohemian and I was the youngest in my family.
+My Dad who was a lawyer wanted us to live as much as we could on the land so we had a near self sufficient small holding.
+My jobs were hand rearing calves, milking our goats and helping in the kitchen, garden and cooking.

-Friday night family treats where experimenting with all manner of shellfish that my Dad bought home from a seafood stand on his way home from work.
-I loved watching him dress a crab...
-His special ingredient was a splash of malt vinegar in brown crab meat..
+Friday night family treats were experimenting with all manner of shellfish that my Dad brought home from a seafood stand on his way home from work.
+I loved watching him dress a crab.
+His special ingredient was a splash of malt vinegar in brown crab meat.
 It rounds off the richness to perfection and I still add it today.

-My dad was bought up in Lyme Regis and money was tight..
-He and his brother would gather winkles in a bucket and bring them home for tea..
-He regales stories of keeping these in a bucket - still live - under his bed - and being nocturnal- would work their way out of the bucket and up the bedroom walls during the night!
-He introduced me to them and one of my earliest memories was sitting with my dad extracting winkles from the shell with a pin and dipping in malt vinegar and salt.. and reserving the operculum.
-I think of that and can remember the taste memory - it is still there!
+My dad was brought up in Lyme Regis and money was tight.
+He and his brother would gather winkles in a bucket and bring them home for tea.
+He regales stories of keeping these in a bucket that were still live under his bed and as they were nocturnal, they would work their way out of the bucket and up the bedroom walls during the night!
+He introduced me to them and one of my earliest memories was sitting with my dad extracting winkles from the shell with a pin and dipping in malt vinegar and salt.
+I think of that and can remember the taste memory which is still there!
 Educate children early and they do become seafood lovers for life.

 In my role I've worked with some of the merchants at Billingsgate and picked up on any opportunity to learn more.
 Trips to Alaska, Norway, Spain, Portugal, Australia, the Ukraine, USA and Iceland have taught me a huge amount about the industry and the more I learn the more fascinated I am about this amazing industry and the more I want to explore.

 I have published a number of other books including The Fish Cookbook for Dorling Kindersley and Billingsgate Market Cookbook.
-I still want to write another book, but I now blog and write for a number of publications..
-Delicious being one.
+I still want to write another book; but I now blog and write for a number of publications, Delicious Magazine being one of them.

-The Seafood School has opened lots of doors for me - especially opportunities to share my own understanding of seafood on TV and radio.
-I feel very excited about the industry and I have met some fascinating individuals..
+The Seafood School has opened lots of doors for me and especially opportunities to share my own understanding of seafood on TV and radio.
+I feel very excited about the industry and I have met some fascinating individuals.
 Especially fishermen!
 Paul Joy from Hastings Fisherman's Protection Society, Jimmy Buchan from the Amity - they all have some tales to tell!

 At the helm of the seafood school, I do manage to teach and share a lot.
 We have so many courses for industry, chefs and general public.
-The more I teach the more I try and make the message simpler to understand..
+The more I teach, the more I try and make the message simpler to understand.
 I now focus my teaching on tasting seafood with no adornments at all.
 Good quality fish and shellfish need so little help and simply understanding what fish looks like, how little cooking it needs and how simplicity works well is the key to encouraging more consumption.
 It is all about giving the consumer confidence to try something new.
-Smother it with sauces and garnishes - and the best part is lost.
-Seafood is so versatile, steam, poach, stir-fry, deep-fry, grill and bake... and even a long slow braise of cuttlefish and octopus.
+Smother it with sauces and garnishes and the best part is lost.
+Seafood is so versatile.
+You can steam, poach, stir-fry, deep-fry, grill and bake plus even a slow braising of cuttlefish and octopus.

 There are some fantastic chefs in the UK serving up all seafood to their customers and we know most seafood is consumed outside of the home.
-At the school we want more people to have the simple knowledge to choose the best, confidence to cook it in the home and managing without the lingering aroma of cooked fish.
-Seafood IS the best fast food available and it doesn't have to be expensive either.
+At the school we want more people to have the simple knowledge to choose the best seafood and have the confidence to cook it in the home without the lingering aroma of cooked fish.
+Seafood is the best fast food available and it doesn't have to be expensive either.

-I am proud to be a member of the Livery of the Worshipful Company of Fishmongers', they are fully behind the school and industry.
+I am proud to be a member of the Livery of the Worshipful Company of Fishmongers' and they are fully behind the school and industry.